MinaProtocol/mina/rfcs/0019-storing-client-data.md

   transactions: Transactions!
 }

-type BlockUpdate {
-  block: Block!
-  consensusStatus: ConsensusStatus!
-  isSnarked: Bool!
-}

-type TransactionUpdate {
-  block: Transaction!
-  consensusStatus: TransactionConsensusStatus!
-  isSnarked: Bool!
-}

 input BlockFilterInput {
-  # A public key of a user who has their
-  # transaction in the block, or produced the block
   senders: [PublicKey!]!
   receivers: [PublicKey!]!
+}

+# Connection Edge as described by the Relay connections spec
+type BlockEdge {
+  # Cursor is the state hash of a block
+  cursor: String!
+  node: Block!
 }

 # Connection as described by the Relay connections spec